 Course leaders and tutors

 Senior Research Fellow in the Centre for Sports Engineering Research (CSER), specialising in computational fluid dynamics (CFD) and reverse engineering.

-You complete a major industry linked research project to develop your practical understanding of sports engineering, to gain vital real world experience as well as improve your employability.
-Recent student projects have been partnered to organisations such as Adidas, Ping, Prince Sports, Mitre, Gunn and Moore, Eley, International Tennis Federation, International Rugby Board, D3o, English Institute of Sport and UK Sport.
+You’ll have the opportunity to complete an industry-linked research project to develop your practical understanding of sports engineering, gain vital real-world experience and improve your employability.
+Recent student projects have been partnered to organisations such as Adidas, Ping, Mitre, FIFA, International Tennis Federation, and the English Institute of Sport.

-You will also be provided with a significant number of opportunities to undertake additional placements, internships and volunteer roles (across a range of activities).
-You will be encouraged to develop your own experiences to enhance your career.
+You’ll also be provided with a significant number of opportunities to undertake additional placements, internships, and volunteer roles.
+You’ll be encouraged to develop your own experiences to enhance your career.

-The group has close ties to many different sports companies and organisations and works extensively to enhance elite performance across many sports through its role as an English Institute of Sport research and innovation partner.
-Many of our alumni now work in the Sports Engineering industry, by joining our course you get access to our large alumni network.
+We have close relationships with many different sports companies and organisations and work extensively to enhance elite performance across many sports through our role as an English Institute of Sport research and innovation partner.

 This course prepares you for a career in